Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 • Enterprise: Top-capacity APs with 1,000+ client support, long-range 6 GHz performance, and 10 GbE PoE connectivity with native high-availability architecture for critical enterprise environments.

-• Wall: These are sleek APs that plug directly into a wall outlet for meshed connectivity or transform an ethernet drop into an AP.
+• Wall: These are sleek APs that plug directly into a wall outlet for meshed connectivity or transform an Ethernet drop into an AP.

 • Mega Capacity: APs that are designed for stadiums or amphitheaters with a very high density of connected devices.